[Added 4-5-1990 by L.L. No. 3-1990[1]]

 B.

 Minimum lot area.
-Minimum lot area standards established within Chapter 210, Zoning, for a conservation density subdivision shall be strictly met.
-In addition, all lots created within a conservation density subdivision shall be permanently restricted by conservation easement or similar legal mechanism from future subdivision and shall, by virtue of the expressed language of said easement, be limited to the development of one single-family dwelling unit and permitted accessory structures and uses per approved lot.
+Minimum lot area standards established within § 210-32, Zoning, for a conservation subdivision shall be strictly met.
+In addition, all open space within a conservation subdivision shall be permanently restricted by conservation easement or similar legal mechanism from future subdivision and shall, by virtue of the expressed language of said easement or other restriction not be further developed unless such structures are specifically related to the open space needs.

 C.

 Conditions for waiver of road frontage requirements and authorization of private roads.
-In a conservation density subdivision, the Planning Board may waive the requirement for lot frontage on a public road and may permit the construction of private roads to lesser specifications than normally required for Town roads, provided that the following conditions are met:
+In a conservation subdivision, the Planning Board may waive the requirement for lot frontage on a public road.
+The following conditions shall be met however:

 (1)

+The geometry and construction of any private road shall comply with all other Town Highway and road standards.
 All road designs must be approved by the Planning Board and the Town Engineer.
 Specifications for such roads shall be adequate to service the maximum number of lots that can be developed on such roads, as provided on a plat and in the restrictions on future subdivision.
-Unpaved roads may be permitted, provided that all other Town highway specifications, except those related to the pavement surface and pavement width, are met.

 (2)